Would you rather learn a skill by reading a manual, or by watching a Youtube video?

 These videos can be interactive videos, and they are often the footage of real people to create a connection between the trainer and the trainee.

-To learn more about What is employee onboarding?
-Employee onboarding is, in the simplest terms, the process of getting your newly hired employees familiar with the work, as well as skills, knowledge and attitudes…, we suggest you read our article, Onboarding New Employees – The Definitive Guide.
+To learn more about employee onboarding, we suggest you read our article, Onboarding New Employees – The Definitive Guide.

 There are other types of instructional videos as well, including: